shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 conversion pixel.

 > [!NOTE]
-> In all of the following examples, the phrases "last impression" or "last click" are shorthand for "the last impression or click event logged in the Xandr cookie stored in the user's browser".
+> In all of the following examples, the phrases "last impression" or "last click" are shorthand for "the last impression or click event logged in the Microsoft Advertising cookie stored in the user's browser".

 ## View conversion pixel